Share on twitter

 Some works such as Kate Moss, Fallen Angel, London New-York Bristol (Monkey) or Tortoise Helmet were bought in in June 2021, which is quite unusual for Banksy at auction.
 But, obviously as more and more originals are being auctioned off, it appears quite normal for the number of bought-in lots to increase.
 As it is the case for all artists, whether dead or alive, some artworks or series are more desirable than others, and are more valuable than others…

 #1.
-Love Is In The Bin
+Love Is In The Bin, 2018

-Sotheby’s London, 14 October 2021
+Sotheby’s London: 14 October 2021

 Undermining the establishment has always been at the heart of Banksy’s work, indeed, taking the artworld down a peg or two has particular currency in his imagery and ideology.
 It should therefore have come as no surprise that Banksy would mastermind perhaps the most extraordinary and elaborate feat of artistic subterfuge in recent history: the moment Girl with Balloon ‘self-destructed’ at Sotheby’s Contemporary Art Evening Auction on 5 October 2018.
 But of course, this wasn’t an act of destruction, it was a moment of creation, a metamorphosis that transformed Banksy’s Girl with Balloon into an entirely new work of art…

-Hidden within the ornate gilded frame surrounding Banksy’s famous spray-painted image was a shredding mechanism that began whirring and beeping as soon as Oliver Barker hammered down the gavel on the winning GBP 1,042,000 bid: a gobsmacked, audience looked on as the canvas began to pass through the frame in neatly cut strips.
+Hidden within the ornate gilded frame surrounding Banksy’s famous spray-painted image was a shredding mechanism that began whirring and beeping as soon as Oliver Barker hammered down the gavel on the winning GBP 1,042,000 bid: a gob smacked, audience looked on as the canvas began to pass through the frame in neatly cut strips.
 By the time the work was removed from view by Sotheby’s technicians, the machinery had stopped shredding halfway through the composition; a malfunction unexpected by the artist who, on his Instagram, claimed that ‘it worked in rehearsals every time’.

 READ MORE

 Not knowing what was to come, Sotheby’s had placed the work at the end of one of the phone banks in a position reserved for works set to achieve high prices – a spot that played right into the artist’s hands as the event was immortalized on camera.
 In the days and weeks that followed Banksy’s shredded canvas became a cultural phenomenon: 30,000 news stories ensued globally, and the infamous painting became the subject of memes, political cartoons, protest placards, fridge magnets and t-shirts, to name only a few imaginative uses.
 It has since been exhibited at the Museum Frieder Burda, Baden-Baden and more recently at the Staatsgalerie Stuttgart.
-Its impact on the latter’s visitor numbers was substantial, and further reinforces the power of this image and its mysterious author.
+Its impact on the latter’s visitor numbers was substantial and further reinforces the power of this image and its mysterious author.

 #2.
-Game Changer
+Game Changer, 2020

-GBP 16,758,000 / USD 23,210,000
+GBP 16,758,000 / USD 23,114,482

 On 6 May 2020, during the first wave of the COVID-19 pandemic, a painting entitled Game Changer appeared at University Hospital Southampton.
 In crisp, linear detail, it showed a young boy playing with a selection of superhero dolls.
 This is a fine example of Banksy using his talent and platform to advance a philanthropic effort.
 He gifted the canvas to Southampton General Hospital, and the proceeds from the sale were used to support the wellbeing of the University Hospital’s staff and patients.